MEPP Advisory Committee

-- Representatives of plan members, former members and retired members;
+- representatives of plan members, former members and/or retired members

 The Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.F.31, as amended, will generally apply to information provided to the Advisory Committee and to material prepared by or for the Advisory Committee.

-Advisory Committee Members may obtain assistance from co-workers or industry collaborators.
+Advisory Committee members may obtain assistance from co-workers or industry collaborators.
 However, Advisory Committee members and those who assist them are requested to maintain confidentiality (with the exception of information made public by FSRA).
-Following publication by FSRA (or MOF) on a particular issue/matter (or if FSRA otherwise indicates its acceptance of such communication), an Advisory Committee member may communicate his or her views concerning the work related to that issue/matter.
-Advisory Committee members may be asked to sign a non-disclosure agreement.
+Following publication by FSRA (or MOF) on a particular issue/matter (or if FSRA otherwise indicates its acceptance of such communication), an Advisory Committee member may communicate their views concerning the work related to that issue/matter.
+Advisory Committee members will be asked to sign a non-disclosure agreement.

-The Advisory Committee is expected to participate in regularly scheduled meetings twice a year, in spring and fall.
+The Advisory Committee is generally expected to participate in regularly scheduled meetings three times a year, in spring, summer and fall.
 FSRA may also hold an annual meeting encompassing all standing technical committees in the Pension sector.
 The FSRA Co-Chair or a FSRA representative may call additional meetings as required.

 Members will be notified if it is determined that a meeting is not required or must be re-scheduled.
 FSRA shall endeavour to provide meeting agendas and related materials at least one week in advance of each regular meeting.
-FSRA shall prepare a summary of each meeting and will distribute it, including any accompanying written submissions, to Advisory Committee members, typically within three weeks following a meeting.
-FSRA also intends to publish a high-level summary of the Advisory Committee’s work on FSRA’s website.
+FSRA will publish a high-level summary of the Advisory Committee’s work on FSRA’s website.

 Advisory Committee members are expected to:

-- use best efforts to, where possible, develop consensus; and
+- use best efforts to, where possible, develop consensus

-- provide data that they are able to so provide, to either FSRA or the Advisory Committee; and
+- provide data, if possible and appropriate, to either FSRA or the Advisory Committee